-Thus, where bodies implementing a holding fund are selected through a direct award of contract the amount of management costs and fees that can be declared as eligible expenditure for MCF for grant combined in a single operation shall be subject the threshold of up to 5% of the total amount of programme contributions disbursed to final recipients where the grant is combined with loans or guarantee and up to 7% of the total amount of programme contributions.
-For bodies implementing a specific fund selected through a direct award of contract the amount of management costs and fees that can be declared as eligible expenditure for MCF for grant combined in a single operation shall be subject to a threshold of up to 7% of the total amount of programme contributions shall be subject to a threshold of up to 7% of the total amount of programme contributions where the grant is combined of programme contributions where the grant is combined in a single operation shall be subject to a threshold of up to 7% of the total amount of programme contributions disbursed to final recipients where the grant is combined of programme contributions disbursed to final recipients where the grant is combined with loans or guarantee and up to 15% of the total amount of programme contributions where the grant is combined with loans or guarantee and up to 15% of the total amount of programme contributions where the grant is combined with loans or guarantee and up to 15% of the total amount of programme contributions where the grant is combined with equity or quasi-equity investments.
+Thus, where bodies implementing a holding fund are selected through a direct award of contract the amount of management costs and fees that can be declared as eligible expenditure for MCF for grant combined in a single operation shall be subject the threshold of up to 5% of the total amount of programme contributions disbursed to final recipients where the grant is combined with loans or guarantee and up to 7% of the total amount of programme contributions where the grant is combined with equity or quasi-equity investments.
+For bodies implementing a specific fund selected through a direct award of contract the amount of management costs and fees that can be declared as eligible expenditure for MCF for grant combined in a single operation shall be subject to a threshold of up to 7% of the total amount of programme contributions disbursed to final recipients where the grant is combined with loans or guarantee and up to 15% of the total amount of programme contributions where the grant is combined with equity or quasi-equity investments.